Centennial High School (Ohio): Design

 With the 1973 oil crisis weighing on the minds of the designers, energy efficiency was a top priority in the design of the building.
 Because of this, the school has very few windows, and the few windows that do exist are found in only a handful of classrooms.
 However, one benefit of this is that most classrooms need not evacuate to another location in the event of a tornado.
 For a school that was designed to hold approximately 800-900 students, the auditorium is especially small, seating only 250 people.
 In the original design, an indoor swimming pool was to be added in a wing on the north side of the building.
 Although the area was excavated for a pool, it became the vocal music room instead when costs needed to be scaled back.
 It is especially unusual in that one must walk downstairs to get to it in a building which otherwise has no publicly accessible basement.
 With the exception of the aforementioned vocal music room, the entire building is fully wheelchair accessible, despite having been built 15 years before the Americans with Disabilities Act came into force.
-An outdoor amphitheater is integrated into the facade of the building on the northeast side.
+An outdoor amphitheater was integrated into the facade of the building, but it was remodeled into an outdoor classroom after needs for more space in recent years.

 After a few years, it was decided that the hassle of dealing with noise transmission between classrooms wasn't worth the positive effects of collaboration.
 Walls were built to divide the classrooms in 1980, and remain today.
 Because the school was designed to be open, adding walls where needed has the unintentional effect of making the building especially difficult to navigate.
 It is easy to spot the walls that were subsequently added, as all the permanent walls in the building as originally built are concrete block, while those added later are made of drywall.
 Additionally, to cut costs, the ceiling tiles and grid were not rebuilt to accommodate the new walls, which makes for a small gap at the top and reduces noise insulation.
 Some of the lockers were painted a neutral beige color, while others were painted dark blue (one of the school colors).
 With the Columbus City Schools switch to Middle schools from the Junior High setup, 9th graders began to be admitted in the fall of 1980.